 As Gavatos relates, he saw the sounder indicate 85 feet and then decrease intermittently from there.
 At first, he assumed the sounder was incorrect—that some anomaly was creating a false reading (as had happened before).

-Lessons: When navigating coral reefs at night, ¼ mile is cutting it too close.
-If you absolutely must hug the reef, you’ll want multiple navigation sources to confirm your position—your own senses being among them.
-Closed cockpits on big cats can take your senses out of action, a potential handicap when navigating near hazards (see “Multihull Madness,” PS March 2017).
-On the cruising website Noonsite, a Navionics spokesperson posted a response to the crew's comment that the reef was mischarted.
+Lessons: When navigating unfamiliar coral reefs at night, ¼ mile is cutting it far too close.
+Better to stand well offshore one mile or more (some reefs are mis-charted by more than one mile).
+If you absolutely must hug the reef (dangerous) or tuck behind for a lee (also risky), you’ll want multiple navigation sources to confirm your position—your own senses being among them.
+You want eyes and ears on deck.
+In our view, you'll need a better reason than it's "more comfortable" to expose yourself to the added risk.
+It's safer just to stay clear.
+Closed cockpits on big cats can take your senses out of action, a potential handicap during landfalls (see “Multihull Special Report,” PS August 2017).